magicmitra/MaryJaneLounge/README.md

 - [ ] Tip component: custom tip
 - [ ] JSON of sales taxes for each state
 - [ ] Replace those damn modals with actual pages (react routes)
+- [ ] Move check source of truth to a backend service.

 Components:
 - MenuItem: has image, item name, item price, order button.
 Must have the ability to add and delete items to the cart.